ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

 :download:`tutorial-downloads/flocker-swarm-tutorial-node2.yml`

-You can either click the cloud icons to save the files locally, and then move them onto your Client machine using using a transfer medium such as SSH, SCP or SFTP, or right click each file, and copy the link address and run the following commands with the tutorial URLs:
+You can either click the cloud icons to save the files locally, and then move them onto your Client machine using using a transfer medium such as ``scp``, or right click each file, and copy the link address and run the following commands with the tutorial URLs:

 .. prompt:: bash $